oyuksektepeli/MicrosoftGraphGetProfile/README.md

 # MicrosoftGraphGetProfile
-Interactive authentication by using MSAL.NET
+Retrieving profile information by using the Microsoft Graph SDK